chrultrabook/docs/src/docs/firmware/battery.md

 :::

 3. Gently pry the back off the Chromebook.
 If you do not have the proper tools a dull knife would be helpful.
-      - If you can't pry the back off, try prying off the keyboard.
+      - On some Chromebooks, the keyboard needs to be removed instead of the back.
 Be careful as there's a ribbon wire underneath that needs disconnecting first.
 4. Unplug the battery connector.
 You do not need to take the entire battery out of the Chromebook.

 ## Step 2: Boot using AC power, and flash.